analogjs/analog/apps/docs-app/docs/experimental/sfc/index.md

 </script>
 ```

-Using the import attribute method will add the component to your metadata's `imports` and can be used for other imports you want to add to the metadata, like so:
+Using the import attribute method adds the component to your metadata's `imports` and can be used for other imports you want to add to the metadata, like so:

 ```html
 <script lang="ts">